 Bill — It was, and I thought that guitar was going to be wonderful and it was going to be my guitar, because it was so cool, but then I realized I didn’t like playing it cuz the way the flying V sits on your body.
 So I sold it.

 What’s your favorite thing about repairing guitars?

 Bill — Probably my favorite thing is just seeing the varieties of different guitars, especially working on really cool guitars.

 Bill — I love Les Paul’s.
 So my dream guitar would be like a flame top Les Paul with super jumbo, Dunlop 6000 frets, just one humbucker, and a volume control.
 But, I know the Gibson Custom Shop would probably want about 10 grand for it, so I’ll never have one.

 That would be nice to have though.
 What’s your least favorite thing?

 Bill — The thing that I like the least, is working on these Chinese knockoffs.
 They are low-end quality and because there’s a lot of problems with them.
 It’s hard to get parts that fit because a lot of these companies make up their own sizes, and the work and wiring are sloppy.
 I got a story about that.

 Bill — And they are all true.

 Somebody brought me a Chinese counterfeit Gibson and the wiring was not shielded, so the thing is really noisy.
 The parts are cheap, and the guy thinks he got a great deal.
-But when I add up how much it’s going to cost him to put in better pick ups, better pots, and all new wiring, it’s gonna be more than what he just paid for the guitar.
+But when I added up how much it’s going to cost him to put in better pick ups and pots, and all new wiring, it’s gonna be more than what he just paid for the guitar.
 Then the fret work is no good and the nut and bridge are just awful.
 I started adding all the stuff up to make it, and I said, “You should have just bought a used Epiphone and you would have had a much better guitar.”

 What are the Pots?